 - Name the feeling and acknowledge the child is experiencing it. – “I see that you are angry that the dog took his toy from you.”

-- Explain what behavior you want. – “But don’t hit him.”
+- Explain what behavior you want. – “But you need to be nice to the doggie.
+Hitting isn’t nice.”

 - Suggest a way to deal with the emotion constructively. – “Try going to get one of your toys to play with”